ceruShady/weather_report_decoder/README.md

 ### Frontend

 Frontend is a single page application created using Vite with React and TypeScript.
 The application provides a textarea for input of weather report code and an area below that displays the decoded information.
+This application runs at Port 80

 ## How it works